ItzCornflakez/mini-project-D7041E/README.md

 To get a local copy up and running follow these simple example steps.

-This projekt was built on windows using anaconda which can be acquired on https://www.anaconda.com/products/distribution
+This projekt was built on windows using Anaconda which can be acquired on https://www.anaconda.com/products/distribution

 ### Prerequisites